itucimmyt/authTechDemo/README.md

 * At runtime starts a local HTTP Server so it needs the port 8080 available.
 * For authentication with Active Directory needs a LDAP server visible in the local network, or a public domain to access it.
     * It also needs an LDAP user with read privileges.
-* For authentication with OAuth (Google) just needs to use the port 8080 and use _localhost_ as the server name, since this is the URI configured with  the ITU account managing the app.
+* For authentication with OAuth (Google) just needs to use the port 8080 and use _localhost_ as the server name, since this is the URI configured with the ITU account in Google Services when registering the app.

 ### Libraries
 Most Relevant: